olasmi02/Head_gear_classification/README.md

 - The headgear dataset used in this project is sourced from [source of the dataset].
 - The EfficientNetB0 model is based on the work by [EfficientNetB0 paper citation].

-Please make sure to update the information in the README file to match your project's specific details.